MuhammadAbdulhamed/GDS_Task/README.md

 dimensions which are controlled through the parameters of the Function.

  # inverter_design.py
- this python code is for generating the layout of Cmos inverter with certain dimensions
+ this python code is for generating the layout of Cmos inverter with certain dimensions.
 * **Wn** : Width of the NMOS = 12 um
 * **Wp** : Width of the PMOS = 12 um
 * **Lp**: Length of the PMOS = 2  um